maqjav/MicolocoWsREST/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+MicolocoWsREST uses a number of open source projects to work properly:

 * [Jersey] - REST web services
 * [Genson] - here it's only used to automatize the des/serialization of messages.